Ashley Linden-Carmichael

 Ashley Linden-Carmichael, PhD is an Associate Professor in the Department of Counseling Psychology and Human Services.
 She received her PhD from Old Dominion University in applied experimental psychology in 2016.
 Prior to joining the University of Oregon in 2024, Dr. Linden-Carmichael was faculty for 8 years at the Edna Bennett Pierce Prevention Research Center at Penn State and Assistant Training Director for their NIH T32 Prevention and Methodology Training Program.

 Dr. Linden-Carmichael's research aims to identify patterns, underlying mechanisms, and consequences of higher-risk alcohol use among young adults.
 Her research leverages intensive longitudinal data and nuanced analytic methods to uncover ages, subgroups, and moments that confer greatest risk.
-She has published over 90 peer-reviewed journals, a book, and several book chapters.
-She has served as Principal or Co-Investigator on multiple federally funded grants from the National Institute on Alcohol Abuse and Alcoholism, and the National Institute on Drug Abuse.
+She has published over 100 peer-reviewed journals, a book, and several book chapters.
+She has served as Principal or Co-Investigator on multiple federally funded grants from the National Institute on Alcohol Abuse and Alcoholism, the National Institute on Drug Abuse, and the National Institute of Mental Health.
 Dr. Linden-Carmichael is a Field Editor for the Journal of Studies on Alcohol and Drugs and an editorial board member for Psychology of Addictive Behaviors.

 Education